At this time we do not have any scheduled trainings. Please check back at a later date.

 A participant in the Pioneering Kit training will develop skills and knowledge in:

-- How to encourage the personal growth of each individual boy.
+- How to encourage the personal growth of each individual scout.

-- Establishing an effective relationship with boys and adults.
+- Establishing an effective relationship with scouts and adults.

-- How to plan and execute, with boys, an exciting and challenging program.
+- How to plan and execute an exciting and challenging program.

-- How to use Scoutcraft skills with fun and games in training boys to be self-sufficient in the out-of-doors.
+- How to use Scoutcraft skills with fun and games in training scouts to be self-sufficient in the out-of-doors.

-- How to add fun, challenge and adventure into the operation of a Boy Scout troop.
+- How to add fun, challenge and adventure into the operation of a Scout Troop.

 - Develop manual dexterity and teamwork by the completion of tasks involved in the project.